 Jason Scull grew up in a family that farmed and ranched on the fringes of the South Texas brush country.
 His people were early settlers in Texas who arrived in the mid-1820s and ranched, raised families, fought wars and carved a place in the American West.
 Scull’s life with cattle and horses coupled with his respect for the culture of the American West have shaped and continue to inspire the direction of his art.
 In addition, his education has come in the form of personal study with established artists, most notably Jack Swanson, Mehl Lawson, and Cynthia Rigden.

 His sculpture can be found in private, museum, and corporate collections throughout the United States, Canada and England.
 He was elected into membership in the Cowboy Artists of America in 2011.

 Read more about Jason Scull at his website: http://jasonscull.com/

 Kids Craft Day

-On the second Saturday of every month we have free crafts for kids!
+On the second Saturday from September to May we have free crafts for kids!
 Crafts start at 10 am and go until we run out of materials.
 Past crafts have included leather working, making Texas Rangers badges, holiday ornaments, and dream catchers.
 All crafts are themed to relate to current exhibitions and include educational instruction.
 Suggested for ages 5 to 12.
 Visit the calendar for more detailed information and upcoming Craft Days.